-The North Jersey Mineralogical Society is a charter member of the Eastern Federation of Mineralogical and Lapidary Societies and is affiliated with the American Federation of Mineralogical Societies.
+The North Jersey Mineralogical Society is a Charter member (One of the original founding clubs) of the Eastern Federation of Mineralogical and Lapidary Societies and is affiliated with the American Federation of Mineralogical Societies.

-The NoJMS meets once monthly at The Paterson Museum.
-Our meetings are open to the public and include a social hour/mineral sale, business meeting, mineral madness and lecture. (see meetings page for details)
+The NoJMS meets once monthly at The Paterson Museum, located at #2 Market Street, Paterson, NJ, in the Great Falls Historic District.
+Our meetings are open to the public and include a social hour/mineral sale, business meeting, mineral drawings and an informative and educational lecture. (see meetings page for details)

 We strongly encourage our younger members to attend as the meetings are a great place to begin or add to your mineral collection and knowledge!